Springer categories for regular centralizers in well-generated complex braid groups: Springer categories which are monoids

-\begin{cor} Let $W$ be a well-generated irreducible group with a Coxeter element $c$, and let $q$ be a positive integer.
-The monoid $M(c)^{\phi^q}$ is isomorphic to the dual braid monoid $M'(c)$ associated to $W_{c^q}$. \end{cor} The corollary comes from the fact that the defining presentation of an interval monoid only depends on the poset structure of the associated interval $(I,\preceq)$: the defining relations are all relations of the form $s(s^{-1}t)=t$ for $s,t\in I$ with $s\preceq t$.
+\begin{cor} The monoid $M(c)^{\phi^q}$ is isomorphic to the dual braid monoid $M'(c)$ associated with $W_{c^q}$. \end{cor} The corollary comes from the fact that the defining presentation of an interval monoid only depends on the poset structure of the associated interval $(I,\preceq)$: the defining relations are all those of the form $s(s^{-1}t)=t$ for $s,t\in I$ with $s\preceq t$.

-The proof of Theorem \ref{theo:intervalles_identiques_p=1} is ultimately going to rely on a case by case analysis, but we can do some easy reductions.
+The proof of Theorem \ref{theo:intervalles_identiques_p=1} will ultimately rely on a case by case analysis, but we can do some easy reductions: